 Tortuguero National Park

-We had plans to visit this park on the Caribbean side of Costa Rica, but unfortunately we simply ran out of time.
+We had plans to visit this park on the Caribbean side of Costa Rica, but we simply ran out of time.
+It will be one of the next trips we hope to take though!
 This region is best known for its turtles, as it is a unique nesting site for four different species.
 The region is best viewed on a boat tour through its canals.
 Learn more about the region here.

 Just slightly north of Puerto Viejo, Cahuita is a quiet, one-town street.
 The beach isn’t the most beautiful, but it’s a superb base for visiting the Sloth Sanctuary or the Cahuita National Park.